zufre/react-prop-types-cb-000/README.md

 Using the `shape` PropType, we can further validate our component's props to be even more specific, and to be _doubly_ sure that we're getting the right data.
 Great success!

 ## Advanced usage of PropTypes
 In this lesson, we've covered the basics of using PropTypes.
 There's much more validation you can do with it though, including writing your own prop validators.
 For example, we could write a function that validates the `scoops` prop to make sure that it has at least one scoop, and has flavors that we actually have in our store.
 Give it a try if you're feeling adventurous!
-Be sure to check out the [reference on PropTypes](https://facebook.github.io/react/docs/reusable-components.html#prop-validation) to guide you along the way.
+Be sure to check out the [PropTypes reference][reference on PropTypes] to guide you along the way.

 ## Resources
 - [PropTypes reference](https://facebook.github.io/react/docs/typechecking-with-proptypes.html)